wesj/web-components/README.md

 <dt>`level`</dt>
 <dd>The level of logging.
 Will control the default color and display.
 Supports four values. `error`, `info`, `debug`, and `warn`.</dd>
 <dt>`source`</dt>
 <dd>The location where the log is from.
-Will be shown on the left side</dd>
+Will be shown on the right hand side</dd>
 </dl>
 Any content inside the tag will be rendered as the message's body.

 ## dialog.js
 A wrapper around an html dialog.
 I think this is probably only needed because of FF's lack of css `::background` support, but...
 I use it anyway.
-Adds two little buttons by default as well.
-One for 'OK' which will fire a `commit` event when tapped, and one for `Cancel` which will fire a `cancel` even when tapped.
+Adds two little buttons by default as well, Ok and Cancel.
 ```
 import Dialog from './dialog.js';
 customElements.define('x-dialog', Dialog);